Minimum Program Requirements

 - Personal essay.
 PTCAS will list the specific requirements of the essay.

-- Documentation of a minimum of 50 hours of clinical observation in two or more physical therapy practice settings with licensed physical therapists.
+- Documentation of a minimum of 50 hours of clinical observation in two or more physical therapy practice settings, including inpatient and outpatient, with licensed physical therapists.

 - Official results of the Graduate Record Examination (GRE).
 These must be sent directly from the Educational Testing Service to PTCAS (SAU code #7742).